arcana-lab/noelleGym/README.md

 #### MINIMAL
 This set of experiments and results are about all benchmarks included in the submitted version of the paper with the only exception of five SPEC CPU2017 benchmarks (omnetpp_r, perlbench_r, x264_r, blender_r, parest_r).
-This is because these five benchmarks require a significant amount of time so we decided to keep them separate from the minimal set; these benchmarks are included in the SUBMISSION set.
+This is because these five benchmarks require a significant amount of time so we decided to keep them separate from the minimal set; these benchmarks are included in the FINAL set.
 Also, DSWP and HELIX are disabled as they take a significant amount of time.

 To generate the MINIMAL results, do the following:
 ```
 cd ~ ;
-unset NOELLE_SUBMISSION ;
 unset NOELLE_FINAL ;
 ./bin/compileAndRun
 ```